midgardproject/midgardmvc_ui_create/README.txt

 The user interaction concept implemented by Midgard Create is based on easy discoverability, and the ability to manage all content shown on a web page.

+Midgard Create user interface is constructed dynamically based on introspecting the HTML5 content of a page.
+The actual Midgard Create is loaded via a JavaScript include, after which all other interaction components appear as needed.

 ### Edit mode

 When accessing a website running Midgard Create, users can either interact with the site in _Browse Mode_ or _Edit Mode_.
 In Browse Mode the website behaves exactly in the same way as it does for regular users, meaning that no content is editable.
 However, there is a Midgard Create Toolbar available.